 What Is an Open Listing in Real Estate?

-It gives the seller more flexibility.
+An open listing gives the seller more flexibility

 Why Would a Seller Use an Open Listing?

-Some sellers believe they can advertise a home adequately and reach buyers through the internet, so they don't see a reason to hire an agent.
+Some sellers believe that they can advertise a home adequately and reach buyers through the internet, so they don't see any reason to hire an agent.
 They sometimes overlook the fact that agents bring a lot more to the table than simply an ability to find prospective buyers.

 Why Would Agents Agree to an Open Listing?

-Agents who work with a lot of buyers might agree to accept the terms of an open listing if they want to guarantee that they will get paid for bringing a buyer to the seller.
+Agents who work with a lot of buyers might agree to accept the terms of an open listing if they want to guarantee that they'll get paid for bringing a buyer to the seller.

-The downside is the seller typically has no representation.
-They have no agent to act as fiduciary for the seller or to help the seller with negotiations, home inspections nor disclosures.
-There is no fancy photography, aerial tours, 3D enhancements, professional marketing, and negotiations.
-In fact, the seller is actually paying another agent to negotiate for the buyer.
+The downside is that the seller typically has no agent to act as fiduciary or with negotiations, home inspections, or disclosures.
+There are no fancy photos, aerial tours, 3D enhancements, or professional marketing unless the seller is able to handle these things personally.